dctang4/Instagram-Quote/instagram-quotes.md

    - Starter Codepen: https://codepen.io/jkeohan/pen/VwLPNKm

 ### Install and use the following tools:
-  * [ColorZilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) : Use ColorZilla to elicit the font colors from the provided images
+  * [ColorZilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) : Use ColorZilla to elicit the colors from the provided images

 ### Additionally, create accounts for the following sites if you have not done so already:
 - [Unsplash](https://unsplash.com/)